Workspace Security

 Before the agent runs any shell command:

-- Paths are extracted and validated against the workspace boundary
+- Paths are validated against the workspace boundary

 - Commands are checked against an allowlist